John Tweddell: London radical

 Tweddell entered the Middle Temple in 1792.
 He had acquired a Whig outlook at Parr's house.
 At that period Tweddell was involved in radical politics, writing to Parr about the formation of the Society of the Friends of the People.
 Later, in November 1792, he saw darker trends.
 He had a high opinion of the radical lawyer Felix Vaughan.
 From 1793 to 1795 he associated with William Godwin, and a radical circle that included William Frend and James Losh.

 When Joseph Priestley emigrated to America in 1793, Tweddell (with Frend, Godfrey Higgins and Losh) presented him with an inkstand.
 Higgins wrote that Tweddell had written the inscription, and took the substantial piece of silver plate, to which many had subscribed, to Priestley with the other three; Higgins had met Tweddell at a "literary club" that year.
 In July 1794 Tweddell met Isabel Gunning, daughter of Sir Robert Gunning, 1st Baronet, asked her to marry him, and on being refused because Sir Robert would not consent, started a correspondence.

 Tweddell took part in the tea party given by Frend for William Wordsworth, recorded in William Godwin's diary, on 27 February 1795.
 Jenny Uglow characterises the group gathered there as "outspoken radicals", and Tweddell as a "fierce advocate" of reform.
 They included also George Dyer and Thomas Holcroft.
 Henry Gunning found Tweddell free with his views, on the early French Revolution, the Pitt administration and the treason trials of 1794, to the point of indiscretion.

 Traveller

 Intending to become a diplomat, Tweddell started on a European tour in the autumn of 1795, going first to Hamburg with a companion named Webb.
 He then visited Germany, Switzerland, Russia, Poland, and the Middle East.
 He met on the way Madame de Staël, Johann Kaspar Lavater and Jacques Necker in Switzerland; Count Rumford; and Lord Whitworth in Moscow.

 Tweddell engaged Michel-François Préaulx, a French artist whom he met at Constantinople, to travel with him in Greece, and to assist him in copying architectural detail in Athens; he also drew for Tweddell on Mount Athos.
 By 1798 the consequences of the French Revolution had brought him disillusion with his previous political hopes, as he wrote to Thomas Bigge.
 He has sometimes been considered the inspiration of William Wordsworth's poem Lines left upon a Seat in a Yew-tree.

+In the late 1790s, Tweddell became a vegetarian for ethical reasons.
+On the subject of meat eating he commented that "I am persuaded that we have no other right, than the right of the strongest, to sacrifice to our monstrous appetites the bodies of living things, of whose qualities and relations we are ignorant."